abhaymlimaye/map-capstone-stockpulse/README.md

 * Users can visualize the Historical Price Details of the Stock in a Graph
 * Users can Add a Widget on the Home Screen to Track their Top 3 Stocks
 * Users can Add and View the Favourite List of Stock(s)
-* Users can Update or Delete the Favourite List of Stock(s)
+* Users can Update i.e. Change Order of List or Delete the Item(s) in the List of Favorite Stock(s)
 * Users can Share the Favourite List of Stock(s)
 * Users can shake the device to get a Stock Recommendation